Matching with batches, April 2025 (with Pablo Guillen and Edward Wang).

-Quasi-hyperbolic present bias: A meta-analysis Discussion Paper 14625, IZA Institute of Labor Economics (with Agnieszka Tymula and Xueting Wang).
+A meta-analysis of quasi-hyperbolic discounting, April 2025 (with Agnieszka Tymula and Xueting Wang).

-True overconfidence, revealed through actions: An experiment Discussion Paper 10545, IZA Institute of Labor Economics (with Lachlan Johnstone).
+True overconfidence, revealed through actions: An experiment Journal of Risk and Uncertainty, 2025, in press (with Lachlan Johnstone).

-We report an experiment that infers true overconfidence in relative ability through actions, as opposed to reported beliefs.
-Subjects choose how to invest earnings from a skill task when the returns depend solely upon risk, or both risk and relative placement, enabling joint estimation of individual risk preferences and implied subjective beliefs of placing in the top half.
-We find evidence of aggregate overconfidence only in a treatment that receives minimal feedback on performance in a trial task.
-In treatments that receive more detailed feedback, aggregate overconfidence is not observed although identifiable segments of over- and underconfident individuals persist.
+We design an experiment to infer true overconfidence in relative ability through actions, as opposed to reported beliefs.
+Subjects choose how to invest earnings from a skill task where the returns depend either solely upon risk, or both risk and relative placement, enabling joint estimation of individual risk preferences and implied subjective beliefs of placing in the top half.
+We find evidence of aggregate overconfidence only in a treatment that receives minimal feedback on performance in a trial round.
+In treatments that receive more detailed feedback aggregate overconfidence is not observed, however identifiable segments of over- and underconfident individuals persist.

 Economists model self-control problems through time-inconsistent preferences.
 Empirical tests of these preferences largely rely on experimental elicitation using monetary rewards, with several recent studies failing to find present bias for money.
 In this paper, we compare estimates of present bias for money with estimates for healthy and unhealthy foods.
 In a within-subjects longitudinal experiment with 697 low-income Chinese high school students, we find strong present bias for both money and food, and that individual measures of present bias are moderately correlated across reward types.
 Our experimental measures of time preferences over both money and foods predict field behaviors including alcohol consumption and academic performance.
 (Working Paper)